 Mixpanel’s Lookup Tables are the fundamentals of Data Enrichment.
-They help Mixpanel customers integrate events, profiles, and additional data to give a cohesive look to your product.
+They help Mixpanel customers integrate events, profiles, and provide them with actionable data to improve engagement and streamline the customer journey.

-For example, you can use Mixpanel’s Lookup Tables to connect missing data with the events and/or people properties and then manage those according to the combined analytics.
+For example, Mixpanel’s Lookup Tables can connect missing data with the events and/or people properties and then manage those according to the combined analytics.

 Mixpanel vs Amplitude: A/B Testing

 Both Mixpanel and Amplitude provide A/B testing and experimentation tools that can help you test different versions of features to see which one works better for you and your customers.
-However, Mixpanel has a clear edge over Amplitude because of the additional feature, sending notifications, Mixpanel provides.
+However, Mixpanel has a clear edge over Amplitude because of the notification sending feature.

 Mixpanel can send notifications to its customers via SMS, push notifications, email, and in-app messages.
 Mixpanel also runs tests on mobile apps, which allows you to track and use mobile data to enhance your product.
 This helps you control your testing, manage any problems quickly, and get results efficiently.

-On the other hand, Amplitude relies on third parties to send notifications and track mobile data, making it not the best tool for A/B testing.
+Amplitude relies on third parties to send notifications and track mobile data, which means that it may not be the best tool for A/B testing.
 However, if you already have an external tool to do this, sending notifications would not be a big problem.

 Mixpanel vs Amplitude: Funnels

 Funnels and funnel reports are great features to understand customer journeys and where your users are dropping off.
-This helps you assess your weak spots (web pages or points) to improve them to become your strong spots.
+This visual data analysis helps you assess your weak areas such as web pages or points to improve them to become your strong spots.

 With Mixpanel funnel reports, you can track various spots on your website to understand user journeys and flow.
-Here is Mixpanel’s funnel report:
+Here is a look at Mixpanel’s funnel report: